-(1) Shares of restricted stock generally vest on the third anniversary of the date of grant, except that shares of restricted stock granted to Mr. Burks and Mr. Broccole on December 1, 2010 vest in increments upon the executive reaching 60 (25% vests), 63 (25% vests) and 65 (balance vests) years of age.
+(1) Shares of standard restricted stock generally vest on the third anniversary of the date of grant, except that the 5,000 shares of long-term retention restricted stock granted on December 1, 2010, September 20, 2011, October 9, 2012, October 8, 2013, and October 7, 2014, and the 4,000 shares of long-term retention restricted stock granted on October 13, 2015 to Eric Sills, Dale Burks and Carmine Broccole vest in increments upon the executive reaching 60 (25% vests), 63 (25% vests) and 65 (balance vests) years of age.
 Performance shares vest on the third anniversary of the date of grant, provided that certain performance goals have been met at the end of the three year measuring period.
 Please refer to "Compensation Discussion and Analysis" above for additional information regarding equity awards granted under our 2006 Omnibus Incentive Plan.

-The market value is based on the closing price of the Company's Common Stock of \$13.70 per share as of December 31, 2010 (the last trading day of 2010).
+(2) The market value is based on the closing price of the Company's Common Stock of \$38.05 per share as of December 31, 2015.